-The Executive Director of Media Relations will work with external news media to disseminate information to the larger community.
+The Executive Director of Media Relations will work with external news media to disseminate information to the larger community as appropriate to the nature of the emergency.
 Messages to the external community will be consistent with the messages disseminated to the internal university community.
-The university's alert website and social media outlets are accessible to the greater community as well.
+The university's emergency notification website and social media outlets are accessible to the greater community as well.